Murray Leinster

 Murray Leinster (/ˈlɛnstər/) was a pen name of William Fitzgerald Jenkins (June 16, 1896 - June 8, 1975), an American writer of genre fiction, particularly of science fiction.
-He wrote and published more than 1,500 short stories and articles, 14 movie scripts, and hundreds of radio scripts and television plays.
+He wrote and published more than 1,500 short stories and articles.

-Writing career
+Early life

 Leinster's "Juju" was the cover story of The Thrill Book in October 1919.

+Leinster was born in Norfolk, Virginia, the son of George B. Jenkins and Mary L. Jenkins.
+His father was an accountant.
+Although both parents were born in Virginia, the family lived in Manhattan in 1910, according to the 1910 Federal Census.
+After dropping out of school in the 8th grade due to his family's financial difficulties, he nevertheless began a career as a freelance writer before World War I.